vdice/spin-docs/content/v3/javascript-components.md

 ## Storing Data in SQLite

+We can use the `@spinframework/spin-sqlite` package to interact with Spin's SQLite interface.

 For more information about using SQLite from TypeScript/Javascript, see [SQLite storage](sqlite-api-guide).

 ## Storing Data in MySQL and PostgreSQL Relational Databases

+We can use the `@spinframework/spin-mysql`, `@spinframework/spin-postgres` package to interact with Spin's RDBMS interfaces.

 For more information about using relational databases from TypeScript/JavaScript, see [Relational Databases](rdbms-storage).

 ## AI Inferencing From JS/TS Components

+We can use the `@spinframework/spin-llm` package to interact with Spin's LLM interface.

 For more information about using Serverless AI from JS/TS, see the [Serverless AI](serverless-ai-api-guide) API guide.